Human Planet Explorer

 Stephen Fry begins his journey up the Mississippi on the streets of New Orleans during its busiest day of the year, Mardi Gras.

-"Mardi Gras" (pron.: /ˈmɑrdiɡrɑː/), "Mardi Gras season", and "Carnival season", in English, refer to events of the Carnival celebrations, beginning on or after Epiphany and culminating on the day before Ash Wednesday.
-Mardi gras is French for Fat Tuesday, referring to the practice of the last night of eating richer, fatty foods before the ritual fasting of the Lenten season, which begins on Ash Wednesday.
+"Mardi Gras" /ˈmɑrdiɡrɑː/, "Mardi Gras season", and "Carnival season", in English, refer to events of the Carnival celebrations, beginning on or after the Epiphany or Kings day and culminating on the day before Ash Wednesday.
+Mardi Gras is French for Fat Tuesday, referring to the practice of the last night of eating richer, fatty foods before the ritual fasting of the Lenten season, which begins on Ash Wednesday.
 The day is sometimes referred to as Shrove Tuesday, from the word shrive, meaning "confess."
 Related popular practices are associated with celebrations before the fasting and religious obligations associated with the penitential season of Lent.